-On this day in 2004, Brazilian distance runner Vanderlei de Lima is attacked by a spectator while running the marathon, the final event of the Summer Olympics in Athens, Greece.
+On August 29, 2004, Brazilian distance runner Vanderlei de Lima is attacked by a spectator while running the marathon, the final event of the Summer Olympics in Athens, Greece.
 At the time of the incident, De Lima had a 30-second lead in the race with four miles to go.

 A shaken de Lima told the assembled press after the race, ”I was not expecting it at all.
 I couldn’t defend myself.
 I was totally concentrated on my race.
 I had to get back into my competitive rhythm, and I really lost a lot of it.
 It’s extremely difficult to find that rhythm again.”